diivm/pyErrorStateEKF/README.md

 1. Open root folder in terminal.
 2. `python3 es_ekf.py`

+## Other
+- The repo is on Gitlab and has a mirror on Github.
 - The code was a part of a Coursera project assignment.